-There are many challenges that may arise after a stroke or brain injury.
-While difficulties with speaking or walking are often the first to come to mind, fatigue is a common and complicated symptom that impacts as many 72% of people post-stroke (Puchta, 2008).
+There are many challenges that may arise after a stroke, brain injury, or when you’re dealing with a neurological condition.
+While difficulties with speaking or walking are often the first to come to mind, fatigue is a common and complicated symptom that impacts many.
 However, this is not the same type of tiredness that follows a poor night’s sleep, nor can it easily be fixed with a cup of coffee or a quick nap.
 This fatigue is often described as flu-like and debilitating, when simply getting out of bed can feel impossible.

 It may at times feel frustrating or isolating when others try to relate their normal, everyday tiredness to this level of exhaustion experienced by those who have sustained a stroke or brain injury.
 However, learning more information can help those in recovery learn to cope with these symptoms and assist their loved ones in understanding and providing support when fatigue arises.